LA CHAU - LE BLOND Description des principales pierres gravées du cabinet de S.A.S Monsieur le duc d’Orléans […].

 Read more

-Original edition and luxury copy of the first printing, one of the few printed on large Holland paper noted by Brunet.
+First edition and deluxe copy from the first issue, one of very few printed on large Holland paper, as noted by Brunet.

 Cohen 543, Brunet, III, 727.

-All the stones described in this work, acquired in 1741 and later sold to Catherine II, are illustrated with a plate and accompanied by learned explanations with numerous references to ancient texts.
+All stones described in this work, acquired in 1741 and later sold to Catherine II, are illustrated with a plate and accompanied by scholarly explanations with numerous references to ancient texts.

-The engraved stones are numbered from 1 to 97 in the first volume; Nos.
-35 and 39 have three plates and No. 78 has two, and from 1 to 76 for the second, No. 2 having two plates.”
+The engraved stones are numbered 1 to 97 in the first volume; nos.
+35 and 39 have three plates and no. 78 has two, and from 1 to 76 in the second, with no. 2 having two plates.”
 (Cohen)

-Seven spintriae medal plates containing 37 subjects, drawn and engraved by Saint-Aubin were then printed and added to certain copies.
-Consequently, Cohen mentions that “ it is to be noted that very few of the copies in old bindings originally contained the spintriae plates spintriae ”.
+Seven plates of spintrian medals containing 37 subjects, drawn and engraved by Saint-Aubin, were later pulled and added to some copies.
+Consequently, Cohen notes: “it should be observed that very few copies in old bindings originally included the spintrian plates.”

-Precious copy belonging to the luxury printing on large Holland paper preserved in its beautiful period half-red morocco binding.
+A precious copy from the deluxe issue on large Holland paper, preserved in its beautiful contemporary red half-morocco binding.

 See less information